Gissio/radpro/docs/install-fs600-fs1000.md

 The FS-600 and FS-1000 include two Zener diodes that limit the maximum voltage to 440 V (nominal).

-The FS-600 and FS-1000 HV profile values are:
+The FS-600 and FS-1000 HV profile settings are:

 * Factory default: 40 kHz frequency and 50 % duty cycle.
-* Optimized: 2.5 kHz frequency and 6.5 % duty cycle.
+* Accuracy: 2.5 kHz frequency and 6.5 % duty cycle.
 * Energy-saving: 2.5 kHz frequency and 3.0 % duty cycle.